music-assistant/voice-support/README.md

 Play the album Classical Nights on the Bedroom Sonos Speaker Listen to the record Classical Nights on the Bedroom Sonos Speaker Play the band U2
+Shuffle songs by Muse.
+Shuffle the album Classical Nights on the Bedroom Sonos Speaker
 ```

 ## Option 2 Local Assist enhanced by an LLM integration like [Open AI Conversation](https://www.home-assistant.io/integrations/openai_conversation/) (ChatGPT) or [Google Generative AI](https://www.home-assistant.io/integrations/google_generative_ai_conversation/) (Gemini).